The league of towerdogs.

-If the above individual looks suspect to you then your intuition serves you well.
+If this fine individual looks suspect to you then your intuition serves you well.
 Aaron Wilson, Esq is a smooth operator.
 Having taken a declivitous path to the land of real employment, he is no longer considered worthy to be a good towerdog.
 Word on the street is that he has real paychecks, a brick home, and has descended into a life of complete sobriety.
 We consider his life as an executive salesman for one of the equipment suppliers in our industry to be a waste of a good towerdog.
 That notwithstanding, he is still a good fellow and we welcome him into our midst when he chooses to rise up and be amongst us.

 Pictured here is my ole’ buddy Billy Ross.
 Now, Billy was a transmitter technician.
 Trans Techs are the real work horses of the broadcast trade.
 They get up early, stay up all night, pull rabbits out of hats, do something with nothing, and generally work like dogs for a pittance of what their coworkers make.
 When push comes to shove, Techs are the ones that make the signal sing, and bring traveling electromagnetic waves to those of us that need to see their results.
 He was as even tempered and good-natured as they come, and I’m glad I got to work with him.